Professional ice hockey in Connecticut: Post NHL

 Years after the departure of the Whalers, the team remains a focus of civic pride among Connecticut residents.
-The retired jersey numbers still hang on green and white banner from the rafters of the former Hartford Civic Center (now called the XL Center) where the team played in Hartford.
+The retired jersey numbers still hang on green and white banner from the rafters of the former Hartford Civic Center (now called the PeoplesBank Arena) where the team played in Hartford.
 Aside from the jersey numbers officially retired by the team, the banners include former team members Ulf Samuelsson (#5), Gordie Howe (#9), Ron Francis (#10), and Kevin Dineen (#11), which were symbolically added by Hartford Wolf Pack management in honor of the players in 2006, nine years after the team departure.

 Many fans have continued to follow the team after its move to North Carolina, however some have boycotted the team as former players from Hartford were traded to other teams or retired.
 Loyalty remains focused on the team's Hartford years, with new Whalers merchandise sales alone among the highest selling brands in the NHL as of August 2010.
-This continued popularity throughout the intervening years has led to many efforts to bring NHL Hockey back to Hartford by individuals such as Hartford real estate magnate and former XL Center operator Larry Gottesdiener and former Whalers franchise owner Howard Baldwin.
+This continued popularity throughout the intervening years has led to many efforts to bring NHL Hockey back to Hartford by individuals such as Hartford real estate magnate and former PeoplesBank Arena operator Larry Gottesdiener and former Whalers franchise owner Howard Baldwin.

 Efforts to attract new NHL Team

 Several efforts have been made over the years to revive NHL hockey by promoting the Hartford market for a new or relocated NHL franchise.

 Larry Gottesdiener, head of Northland Investment Group, has scouted for years for an NHL franchise to bring to Hartford.
-Northland, a firm heavily invested in Hartford real estate, jointly operated XL Center from 2007–10.
-Gottesdiener hoped to bring a new team temporarily to the XL Center until a modern arena could be built in a possible deal with the state.
+Northland, a firm heavily invested in Hartford real estate, jointly operated PeoplesBank Arena from 2007–10.
+Gottesdiener hoped to bring a new team temporarily to the PeoplesBank Arena until a modern arena could be built in a possible deal with the state.
 The new team would have likely been named after the Whalers, as at least some of the logos associated with the "Whalers" franchise were registered by Northland until 2009, when the registration with the patent office expired.
-Northland has since divested of its share in the XL Center, and appears to have abandoned its attempts to attract an NHL team.
+Northland has since divested of its share in the PeoplesBank Arena, and appears to have abandoned its attempts to attract an NHL team.

 Former Whalers owner Howard Baldwin has sponsored numerous events such the Whalers Reunion and Fan Fest in August 2010 featuring charitable events and appearances by former players.
 His company planned the Whalers Hockey Fest and Whale Bowl, a hockey festival in East Hartford, Connecticut at Rentschler Field held in February 2011.
 The festival featured over 20 outdoor high school and college hockey games and an AHL Outdoor Classic contest featuring the Connecticut Whale and the Providence Bruins.